-The incident duly was reported to the Department Environment and sanction legal or penalty imposed.
+The incident duly was reported to the Department of Environment and no sanction legal or penalty was imposed.
 Subsequent investigation by the terminal revealed the root cause to be human error.
 Corrective and preventive actions have since been taken, including modifications to certain work protocols to avoid future recurrence.